 - If relevant, a description or an excerpt from a data management plan that outlines how data related to the research is published or will be prepared for publication through the GBIF network to GBIF.org.

 - Curriculum vitae of the student applicant including full contact information at the home institution.

 - An official letter from the student’s faculty mentor/supervisor certifying that the applicant is a student in good standing in the graduate program of the university.

 - At least one, and no more than three, letters of support from established researchers active in a field that encompasses and incorporates biodiversity informatics (e.g., genetics, species composition and traits, biogeography, ecology, systematics, et al.)

 How to Submit

-Students seeking nomination must apply to the Head of Delegation of a GBIF Voting or Associate Participant country (see the complete list).
+Students seeking nomination must apply to the Head of Delegation or node manager of a GBIF Voting or Associate Participant country (see the complete list).
 National participants are responsible for establishing their own deadlines and processes for receiving and processing student applications.
 As a result, graduate students who seek nomination should consult the websites of their national GBIF Participants or contact the Head of Delegation or node manager directly.

 Student proposals are first reviewed and prioritized at the national level.
 GBIF national nodes are encouraged to work closely with the academic communities and higher education institutions in their countries and to reach out to relevant university programmes and research groups.

-For more information, visit GBIF Young Researchers Award.
+For more information, visit GBIF.